Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Introduction

 \section{Introduction}

-Diffusion-based generative models is a powerful class of probabilistic generative AI models that can generate samples from high-dimensional data distributions \citep{SongErmon2019, Ho2020}.
+Diffusion-based generative models are a powerful class of probabilistic generative AI models that can generate samples from high-dimensional target data distributions given a set of training data \citep{SongErmon2019, Ho2020}.
 The key idea is to use a forward process to gradually turn the unknown target distribution to a simple noise distribution, and then reverse this process to generate new samples.
-Diffusion models have achieved state-of-the-art performances and outperformed GANs (Generative Adversarial Nets \citep{goodfellow2014generative}) in applications such as image and audio generations \citep{dhariwal2021diffusion, rombach2022high, ramesh2022hierarchical}.
-However, due to the complexities of financial markets, the use of diffusion models for tackling financial decision making problems like portfolio optimization, is still a relatively underexplored area of study.
+Recent empirical literature demonstrates that this iterative denoising mechanism, coupled with a stable training procedure, allows diffusion models to consistently outperform alternative generative frameworks—including generative adversarial networks \citep[GANs;][]{goodfellow2014generative}, variational autoencoders \citep[VAEs;][]{diederik2019introduction}, and normalizing flows \citep{kobyzev2020normalizing}—across diverse applications such as image generation, audio synthesis and computational biology \citep{dhariwal2021diffusion, rombach2022high, watson2023novo, yang2023diffusion}.

+There are two fundamental paradigms for diffusion models: unconditional and conditional.
+While unconditional models are typically used to explore the upper limit of the performance of the generative model, conditional models focus on practical applications by generating samples tailored to specific input variables \citep{yang2023diffusion}.
+Given the remarkable success of conditional diffusion models in fields like text-to-image synthesis, a compelling question arises: how can these generative techniques be applied for financial decision-making such as portfolio optimization?
+This paper investigates this possibility within the framework of contextual (or conditional) portfolio optimization \citep{wang2022robust, nguyen2025robustifying}.